Published Date: April 11, 2014

 If an individual is not satisfied with the award, they may submit a notice of appeal to the Learner Income Support Office requesting a review.
 If unsatisfied with the result of the review, the individual may appeal the decision to the Income and Employment Supports Appeal Panel.

-Individuals who choose not to submit a SIB Application will not receive a formal decision regarding their eligibility and therefore cannot appeal.
+Individuals who choose not to submit a Skills Investment Bursary Application will not receive a formal decision regarding their eligibility and therefore cannot appeal.